What is Medicare Part D?

 - Coinsurance or copayments on each prescription

-If you don’t enroll in a Medicare Part D plan when you’re first eligible, you may pay a late enrollment penalty.
+If you don’t enroll in a Medicare Part D plan when you’re first eligible, and don’t have creditable coverage, you may pay a late enrollment penalty if you sign up later.
 You will have to pay this penalty for as long as you have Medicare.
 While prescription drug plans are technically optional and not part of the federal Medicare program, this late fee means that lack of coverage is penalized.

 There is also a prescription coverage gap sometimes called the “Medicare donut hole” if you max out the amount your Part D plan is allowed to cover.
 In the gap, you are responsible for 25% of medication costs until you hit your maximum out-of-pocket amount for prescriptions and roll over into catastrophic coverage.